Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Angel’s Trumpet (Brugmansia Suaveolens)

 - Dogs often show a mixture of central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
 It is responsible for processing information and controls most functions of the body and behavior. stimulation and vegetative disinhibition:

-- Restlessness, nervousness, hallucinatory behavior
+- Restlessness, Nervousness, hallucinatory behavior

-- Dry mucous membranes, panting, oversized pupils
+- Dry mucous membranes, Panting, oversized pupils

-- Rapid heartbeat, circulatory instability
+- Palpitations, circulatory instability

-- In severe cases: seizures, comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
-In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems., respiratoryRespiratory refers to breathing or the process of breathing.
+- In severe cases: Seizures, comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
+In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems., RespiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. paralysisParalysis is the complete loss of muscle activity in one or more areas of the body, which can lead to immobility and loss of sensation.
 Paralysis can be caused by injuries, illnesses, or disorders of the nervous system.

 Specific effect in cats